nats-io/nats-architecture-and-design/adr/ADR-8.md

 #### API Design notes

-The API here represents a minimum, languages can add local flavour to the API - for example one can add `PutUint64()` and `GetUint64()` in addition to the `Get()` and `Put()` defined here, but it's important that as far as possible all implementations strive to match the core API calls - `Get()`, `Put()` and to a lesser extent `Delete()` and `Purge()` and `Entry` - the rest, admin APIs, and supporting calls can be adjusted to be a natural fit in the language and design.
+The API here represents a minimum, languages can add local flavour to the API - for example one can add `PutUint64()` and `GetUint64()`, or `GetRevision()` that would return a specific revision value for the key, in addition to the `Get()` and `Put()` defined here, but it's important that as far as possible all implementations strive to match the core API calls - `Get()`, `Put()` and to a lesser extent `Delete()` and `Purge()` and `Entry` - the rest, admin APIs, and supporting calls can be adjusted to be a natural fit in the language and design.
 This is in line with existing efforts to harmonize